vvaezian/Data-Science-Fundamentals/pySpark.md

 joined_tables = table1.join(table2, on="common_col", how="leftouter")
 ```

-When we imported data, Spark guesses **column type**, but this is not seemless.
+When we import data, Spark guesses **column type**, but this is not seemless.
 So we need to check and `cast` to the right type.
 ```python
 spark_df.dtypes
 ```